 Want to know the secrets to eat well while spending less on food?
 (Relax—it’s not just clipping coupons!)
 This is how to cut your grocery bill in half.

 News Flash!–food is expensive.
-Food prices were up 10.8% for the year ended April 2022, the largest 12-month increase since November 1980.
-The average family now spends about 10% of their household income buying groceries–nearly $7,000 a year!
+The average family now spends north of 10% of their household income buying groceries–nearly $7,000 a year!

 And even while the price of food keeps going up, average wages are not keeping up.
 Even the thought of losing ground like that is scary when you are just trying to feed your family.

 Celebrity experts on shows like TLC’s Extreme Couponing tell us to clip more coupons.
 Then they follow up with dramatic savings from seasoned coupon users who have spent countless hours clipping, sorting, and searching for the best deals—deals that are a kind of one-time opportunity and, for sure, not possibly duplicated.
 Extreme grocery savings do NOT, over time, come from the coupons.
 Besides, who has time for all of that?

 Even if you never clip a single coupon, you can save significant money on your grocery bill just by changing how you shop.